-Sam, a Fellow of both the American College of Trial Lawyers and the International Academy of Trial Lawyers, formerly served as a member of the Firm’s Executive Committee.
-While Sam’s practice has focused in several substantive areas, he is best known as a go-to trial lawyer who can and will take any matter into a courtroom.
-In addition to handling his caseload, Sam is regularly asked to teach on trial-related issues.
-Sam is also widely known for his often-high-profile pro bono cases, which have included several capital and non-capital homicide cases.
+Mr. Silver, a Fellow of both the American College of Trial Lawyers and the International Academy of Trial Lawyers, is best known as a go-to trial lawyer who can and will take any matter into a courtroom.
+In addition to handling his caseload, he is regularly asked to teach on trial-related issues.
+He is also widely known for his often-high-profile pro bono cases, which have included several capital and non-capital homicide cases.

 His work also includes serving as an adjunct faculty member of the University of Pennsylvania Law School, and teaching trial advocacy and other courses for the National Institute of Trial Advocacy (NITA).